Ferrari F93A

 The Ferrari F93A was the Formula One racing car with which Scuderia Ferrari competed in the 1993 Formula One World Championship.
 Designed by Jean-Claude Migeot, the car carried the team's own 745 bhp V12 engine and ran on Goodyear tyres.
 It was driven by Frenchman Jean Alesi, in his third season with Ferrari, and Austrian veteran Gerhard Berger, who had returned to the team after three years at McLaren.

+Overview

 The car was not competitive, and Ferrari endured its third consecutive winless season.
-Alesi scored the best result with second place at the team's home race in Italy and led the opening laps in Portugal, while the team finished fourth in the Constructors' Championship with 28 points.
+Alesi scored the best result with second place at the team's home race in Italy and led the opening laps in Portugal, while the team was involved in a season long battle with Ligier for fourth in the Constructors' Championship, a contest that Ferrari only secured with a double points finish at the final race in Australia.
+The car scored a total of 28 points during the season.